The Most Beautiful Place in Every European Country

-Dreaming of a trip to Europe?
-Well, it’s time to get more specific.
+To that end, we’re bringing the best of Europe to you.
 There’s a grand total of 48 countries across this ultra-diverse continent, from Iceland in the north to Cyprus in the south, and even out to the Ural Mountains in Russia.
-To help you decide where to plonk your American booty next, here’s the most flat-out gorgeous spot in each and every one of ‘em.
+Here are the most beautiful places to see in each; add ‘em to your bucket list for 2021.

 Is Albania at the top of your beach vacation wishlist this summer?
 Didn’t think so.
 Maybe that’s because you haven’t seen the beach at Ksamil, the jewel of the Albanian Riviera, with dazzling white sand, turquoise water, and three idyllic islands in the bay.
 Don’t forget your snorkel.